sahaj05/Intern-Update-366Pi/README.md

-# Synopys Of My Daily Work Schedule As An Intern In 366Pi Technologies
+# Synopis Of My Daily Work Schedule As An Intern In 366Pi Technologies

 ## 2 August